Darrkhan/ArchLinux-Workflow/README.md

 ### Filesystem creation

-We start by creating the LVM physical volume:
+Start by creating the LVM physical volume:

 ```
 pvcreate /dev/mapper/cryptSys
 ```

-then the logical volume:
+Then create the logical volume:

 ```
 vgcreate cryptLVM /dev/mapper/cryptSys
 ```

-We can now create 2 partition, one for the swap (*check how much you need before*) and one for the system.
+Now create two partitions, one for swap (adjust size as needed) and one for the system:

 ```
 lvcreate -L 16G cryptLVM -n swap
 lvcreate -l 100%FREE cryptLVM -n ArchSys
 ```

-The next step is to create the btrfs filesystem:
+Create the btrfs filesystem:

 ```
 mkfs.btrfs /dev/mapper/cryptLVM-ArchSys
 ```

-Mount it to create subvolumes
+Mount it to create subvolumes:

 ```
 mount /dev/mapper/cryptLVM-ArchSys /mnt
 ```

-With btrfs i like to use 4 subvolumes:
+With btrfs, I prefer using four subvolumes:

 > [!TIP]
-> I like using this layout because i can avoid to add useless data in futur snapshots like the **/var/log** directory.
+>This layout helps avoid adding unnecessary data in future snapshots, such as the **/var/log** directory.

 | subvolume name  | mount point |                     command                  |
 | --------------- | ----------- | -------------------------------------------- |